Japan's Rakuten considers buying U.S. web operator Ebates; shares fall

 In a statement on Saturday, Rakuten said it was in talks with U.S. rebate site operator Ebates about a potential purchase.
 Japanese media said any deal would be worth at least 100 billion yen ($950 million), or almost the same amount Rakuten paid for U.S. messaging app Viber in February.

-San Francisco-based Ebates, which operates websites offering rebates and coupons from retailers like Amazon.com Inc and Best Buy Co Inc, could not be reached for comment.
+San Francisco-based Ebates, which operates websites offering rebates and coupons from retailers like Amazon.com Inc (AMZN.O) and Best Buy Co Inc (BBY.N), could not be reached for comment.

 "The company's basic direction on M&A is positive, but since the company has been very active in M&A, we are concerned about how soon it can make profit out of those investments," said a fund manager who owns Rakuten shares and who declined to be named because he was not authorized to speak to the media.